Evangelivm/cse210-student-jumper/README.md

 python3 jumper
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE
 and open the project folder.
-Select the main module inside the hunter folder and
+Select the main module inside the jumper folder and
 click the "run" icon.

 ## Project Structure